ArmanHussainDS/CapstoneProjectFIS/README.md

 ###Project Goal

-The goal of this project was to create a `regression/classification` model that was able to predict the likelihood of a customer obtaining a personal loan from Universal Banking Corporation.
+The goal of this project was to create classification model that was able to predict the likelihood of a customer obtaining a personal loan from Universal Banking Corporation.

 > If you are able to swap out the text here with what your case example is you will demonstrate the following:
 > 1. You get why what you're doing 'matters'